Why I Don’t Call It “Church Hurt”

 What does it mean to be exvangelical?

-Exvangelical is a term for people who have left evangelical Christianity and often speak out against misuse of religious authority, Christian nationalism, sexism, racism, homophobia, and dominion theology.
+Exvangelical is a term for people who are no longer actively practicing evangelical Christianity and often speak out against Christian nationalism, racism, and dominion theology.

 How does Christian nationalism cause harm?